Healthy Homes Assessment Oriental Bay

 Oriental Bay Moisture Ingress & Drainage

-Rental properties must be equipped with efficient drainage to eliminate the stormwater and surface waters and ground water, including an appropriate runoff or outfall.
-Making sure the water has a location to go, and also that it doesn’t sit beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties must be equipped with effective drainage for the removal of storm water, surface water and ground water.
+This includes an appropriate outfall or runoff.
+Making sure the water has a location to go, and also that it can’t linger underneath the buildings is an essential part of keeping your property dry.

-Alongside the drainage system that will prevent moisture ingress, if your property has an enclosed space between your floor and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.
+Alongside a drainage system to avoid water ingress, if the apartment has an enclosed gap between your floor and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.

-An underground moisture barrier typically an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from accumulating into the home.
-It also helps to prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are usually made of polythene and is laid on top of the ground to stop any moisture present in the ground from entering the building.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection